shubham1810/my_site_source/_posts/2014-06-10-see-pixyll-in-action.md

 categories: jekyll pixyll
 ---

+This template is kept for reference while writing new posts.

 There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.